radek-sprta/mariner/README.md

 **Python package**

-Since it is written in pure Python, you can easily install it using pip:
+You can easily install Mariner using pip:

 `pip3 install mariner`

 **Manual**

-Alternatively, to get the latest development version, you can clone this repository and then manually install Mariner:
+Alternatively, to get the latest development version, you can clone this repository and then manually install it:

 ```
 git clone git@gitlab.com:radek-sprta/mariner.git